fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 control atlas ph com cal,mid,[value of pH at current temperature]
 ```

-<span style="text-decoration:underline">example at 30°C :</span>
+<span style="text-decoration:underline">example at 30°C:</span>

 ```
 control atlas ph com cal,mid,6.99
 ```

-After this command if you take a PH reading the result should be 7.00 (or very close to it)
+After this command if you take a pH reading the result should be 7.00 (or very close to it)

 ##### Low Point Calibration